Oceanside Spousal Support Attorney – Helping Clients Understand How Alimony Works In San Diego County

 Finally, there is permanent alimony, which is paid after the divorce has been finalized.
 This type of alimony will usually be paid until the receiver either remarries or passes away.
 Talk to your family law attorney to determine which types of spousal support may be ordered in your divorce so you know what to expect.

-Top Law Firms Can Assist With Spousal Support Modifications
+How Can A Top Law Firm Assist With Spousal Support Modifications?

 Both spouses must comply with the terms of a spousal support order that has been issued in court, however, adjustments can be made to this order if they are needed.
 For example, if the spouse that is paying the support experiences a drastic change in his income, he can ask the court to lower spousal support payments to make them more affordable.
 The paying spouse can also ask the court to end spousal support payments if the spouse that is receiving the money remarries or begins to cohabitate with a new significant other.